You don’t have to be a humanist to have a humanist funeral.

-The funerals I conduct are focused entirely on the person whose life we are celebrating.
-They include discussion of atheism or humanism only if that feels right.
-And as every gathering includes people of various faiths and beliefs, I ensure that everyone feels welcome and included.
-For example we could allow a moment of silence when those who wish to can say a silent prayer.
-And if there’s a family favourite hymn or prayer, we can consider including that, too.
+The funerals I conduct include discussion of atheism or humanism only if that feels right.
+And as every gathering includes people of various faiths and beliefs, I ensure that everyone feels welcome.
+For example we could include a moment of silence when those who wish to can say a silent prayer.

 So what is Humanism, any way?
 Well, humanists don’t believe in god.
 But Humanism isn’t just about the absence of belief.
 It is a moral framework based on the simple notion that we should think for ourselves whilst acting in the best interests of everyone.